JakubKoralewski/johnson-and-gonzalez-sahni/README.md

 Running a scheduling rule on a file without the data which is used to sort results in undefined behavior, as the sorting algorithm used may be unstable when sorting equal values.

+Files not containing the required values for the given rules will error.